DiegoGor03/DistroText/README.md

 # DistroBash
-A script to configure distrobox containers from text file
+A script to configure DistroBox containers from text file

 IMPORTANT NOTE: AT THIS STAGE NOT COMPLEATLY WORKING